Fact-checked by the Snapmessages editorial team

 If you suspect illegal surveillance, document and report it

 Before changing any settings on the compromised device, photograph your app list, battery usage, and data usage screens from another device for documentation.
 Contact the FBI’s Internet Crime Complaint Center (IC3) at ic3.gov to file a report of criminal surveillance.
-If you are in a domestic violence situation, call the National Domestic Violence Hotline at 1-800-799-7233 and ask specifically for their technology safety team before taking any action on your device.
+In a domestic violence situation, call the National Domestic Violence Hotline at 1-800-799-7233 and ask for their technology safety team before taking any action on your device.

 Frequently Asked Questions